nintang/khaya-ai-mcp/ghananlp-mcp-cloudflare/README.md

 # GhanaNLP MCP Server - Cloudflare Workers

-A Cloudflare Workers deployment of the GhanaNLP MCP server for Translation, ASR, and TTS.
+Deploy your own GhanaNLP MCP server on Cloudflare Workers for Translation, ASR, and TTS.

 ## Features